FC Cincinnati Foundation Board Members

 Don is a native Cincinnatian.
 He graduated with high honors in Finance from Ohio University in 1973.
 Don spent his entire 43 year professional career in Cincinnati working for American Financial, Great American Insurance Company, and the Lindner family, rising to become President & Chief Operating Officer for Great American before retiring in 2017.

 Don has significant corporate and non-profit Board experience and currently serves on five boards, including the Grand Teton Music Festival Board in Jackson, WY.
-He and his wife Lynn have been married 40 years and enjoy their retirement lifestyle split between Cincinnati, Jackson and Sarasota, FL.
+He and his wife Lynn have been married 40 years and enjoy their retirement lifestyle split between Cincinnati, Jackson, WY, and Sarasota, FL.

 Martha Lindner